BoXHED/BoXHED1.0/README.md

 ```

 ## Quick Start
-This section is a demonstration of applying BoXHED to a synthetic data.
+This section provides a demonstration of applying BoXHED to a synthetic data example.
 ### 1. Clone the BoXHED repository
 ```
 $ git clone https://github.com/BoXHED/BoXHED1.0.git